naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 **Examples:**

-If variable `incntmod` (primary contact mode with participant) is 6, then variable `incntmdx` (specify primary contact mode with participant) cannot be blank.
+If field `incntmod` (primary contact mode with participant) is 6, then field `incntmdx` (specify primary contact mode with participant) cannot be blank.

 <table>
 <tr>